PyryL/ds-project/docs/messages.md

 * the ID of the crashed node, 8 big-endian bytes

 Response to this announcement:

 * message type, one byte, value `0`
 * message total length, four big-endian bytes (value always `7`)
+* two constant bytes, `[111, 107]`

+Internal request from a node to itself to remove and respond the backup key-value pairs for a certain key range:

+* message type, one byte, value `32`
+* message total length, four big-endian bytes (value always `21`)
+* inclusive lower bound of the keys to transfer, 8 big-endian bytes
+* inclusive upper bound of the keys to transfer, 8 big-endian bytes

+The response:

+* message type, one byte, value `0`
+* message total length, four big-endian bytes
+* zero or more of these items:
+    * the key, 8 big-endian bytes
+    * value length, four big-endian bytes
+    * the value

+Internal request from a node to itself to save a set of new key-value pairs to leader storage:

+* message type, one byte, value `33`
+* message total length, four big-endian bytes
+* zero or more of these items:
+    * the key, 8 big-endian bytes
+    * value length, four big-endian bytes
+    * the value

+Response to this request:

+* message type, one byte, value `0`
+* message total length, four big-endian bytes (value always `7`)